 All modern goldfish are descended from carp kept in ponds in China, which were gradually domesticated and bred to type.

-That said, because of the shape of their bodies, they’re prone to swim bladder issues so you should take some care when feeding them – but more on that later.
+That said, because of the shape of their bodies, they’re prone to swim bladder issues so you should take precautions when feeding them – but more on that later.

 All goldfish are somewhat prone to swim bladder issues – some of which are caused or exacerbated by food.